 Bún chả cá is a dish with many variations depending where you find it.
 They all contain spaghetti-like rice vermicelli (bún), fish cakes (chả cá) and fresh herbs, with a little local twist.
 Pictured above, bún chả cá Nha Trang, from the central coastal city has the basic ingredients, plus bouncy squid cakes, dill, fried green onion and tomato, for a light and sour flavour.
 Slurp it up with a side of greens and a squeeze of lime.

 Try it: Bún Cá Mịn 170 Bạch Đằng, Tân Lập, Nha Trang

 A seared, crispy, leafy layer encases minced beef, garlic and shallots, sealing in juicy bites of bò lá lốt.
 This southern speciality is unexpected, with a merry meat mix rolled up in betel leaves like a small cigar, grilled over charcoal.
 The results are stupendous, peppery bursts of flavour that can be enjoyed with noodles or rolled up with rice paper and fresh herbs.
 Playful textures, dipped in a spicy fish sauce make bò lá lốt a must-try for meat-eaters when in Vietnam.

 Try it: Cô Liêng, 321 Võ Văn Tần, District 3, Ho Chi Minh City

 Chè is a sweet dessert, served either hot or cold and in the form of a pudding or dessert soup.
-Cold chè is filled with jellied ingredients and tropical fruits usually bananas, mangoes and longan, usually doused in coconut cream.
+Cold chè is filled with jellied ingredients and tropical fruits such as bananas, mangoes and longan, usually doused in coconut cream.
 Always a textural adventure, you'll be surprised to encounter coconut shreds, crushed ice, lotus seed and jellies in these syrupy snacks.
 The beautiful three-coloured dessert, chè ba màu is often called the rainbow dessert.
 This is a layered spectacle of red beans, mashed mung beans and pandan jelly, topped with crushed ice and coconut milk.